jpkatz/TravellingSalesman/README.md

 Horrible pain to install pyscipopt
 What I found to help
-- use a conda env through pychar,
+- use a conda env through pycharm,
 - have anaconda installed
 - load command prompt via anaconda for the newly created env
-- call  conda install -c conda-forge pyscipopt
+- call  $conda install -c conda-forge pyscipopt